pbloem/gestalt.ink/set-theory.md

 It turns out it doesn't.
 However we define our sets, if we can ask the question of whether a sets contains itself, we can build $R$, and _we can then ask whether $R$ contains itself_.
 This is the heart of the paradox.
 If $R$ is in $R$, it contains itself, but we defined $R$ as the set of sets that _don't_ contain themselves.
 If $R$ is not in $R$, it doesn't contain itself, but then should be in $R$ since we defined it as the sets that don't contain themselves.

 This is known as **Russell's paradox**.
 It's a classic kind of self-referential paradox sometimes called an _antinomy_.
-It's a subtle pattern that is worth recognizing, so we'll allow ourselves to get a little side-tracked and loook at some examples outside set theory.
+It's a subtle pattern that is worth recognizing, so we'll allow ourselves to get a little side-tracked and look at some examples outside set theory.

 First, here are some examples of things that _don't_ immediately cause paradoxes.
 Take some time to study them first.